razorfish/technologyblog/content/post/2009-06-17-sxsw-to-go-creating-razorfishe28099s-iphone-guide-to-austin-part-1.md

 The ASP.NET MVC Framework was chosen as our server-side technology primarily because of the team’s familiarity with it.
 Having just recently used the technology on other projects, it was still fresh in our minds.
 The MVC framework allows for quick, clean and very functional design that you have a great deal of control over.

-### Razorfish.Web
+### Publicis Sapient.Web

 We elected to use our internally-developed .NET library that’s specialized for use on web projects.
-Razorfish.Web has a number of features that made it indispensible for this project, such as dynamic CSS and JavaScript compression.
+Publicis Sapient.Web has a number of features that made it indispensible for this project, such as dynamic CSS and JavaScript compression.
 As I’ll cover later, we extended the library while building the guide to push optimization even further.

 ### SQL Server